ZoneMinder/zoneminder/README.txt

-format is different, and improved, over that that created in the background filter function and it is expected that these functions will converge at some point. o    FIX - Clearing the 'Track Motion' checkbox in the Control section of the Monitor configuration would not be saved resulting in this setting being stuck in an 'on' state.
-This has been corrected. o    FIX - The 'Play All' link in the event view allows a sequence of events to be streamed consecutively.
-This is fine in a streamed view but meaningless in the stills view so has been removed. o    FEATURE - The 'show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps. o    FEATURE - Add the 'Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated.
+format is different, and improved, over that that created in the background filter function and it is expected that these functions will converge at some point. o    FIX - Clearing the `Track Motion' checkbox in the Control section of the Monitor configuration would not be saved resulting in this setting being stuck in an `on' state.
+This has been corrected. o    FIX - The `Play All' link in the event view allows a sequence of events to be streamed consecutively.
+This is fine in a streamed view but meaningless in the stills view so has been removed. o    FEATURE - The `show' trigger command in zmtrigger.pl has been added to allow miscellaneous externally sourced text to be displayed in the image timestamps. o    FEATURE - Add the `Auto Stop Timeout' monitor control option to allow finer control of Pan/Tilt/Zoom cameras with support for only basic continuous modes of motion. o    LANGUAGE - The German language files have been updated.